On Motzkin numbers and central trinomial coefficients

 \proclaim{Corollary 1.1} For any $n\in\Z^+$ we have

 and

 \endproclaim

 Theorems 1.1-1.3 are quite sophisticated and their proofs need various techniques.
-We will show Theorems 1.1-1.3 in Sections 2-4 respectively.
+We will prove Theorems 1.1-1.3 in Sections 2-4 respectively.
 In Section 5 we are going to pose some related conjectures for further research.

 \heading{2.
 Proof of Theorem 1.1}\endheading